-Extension File Description cck.rpt Constraint Checker Report Checks the syntax and applicability of the timing constraints in the .fdc file for your project and generates a report (projectName_cck.rpt).
-See Constraint Checking Report, on page 272 for more information. .info Design component files Design-dependent.
-Contains detailed information about design components like state machines or ROMs. .fse FSM information file Design-dependent.
-Contains information about encoding types and transition states for all state machines in the design. .pfl Message Filter criteria Output file created after filtering messages in the Messages window.
-See Updating the projectName.pfl file, on page 198 in the User Guide.
-Results file: • .edf • .edn Vendor-specific results file Results file that contains the synthesized netlist, written out in a format appropriate to the technology and the place-and-route tool you are using.
-Generally, the format is EDIF, but there could be vendor-specific formats, like the Microsemi .edf format.
-Specify this file on the Implementation Results panel of the Implementation Options dialog box (Implementation Results Panel, on page 197).

-Extension File Description run_options.txt Project settings for implementations This file is created when a design is synthesized and contains the project settings and options used with the implementations.
+Extension File Description .pfl Message Filter criteria Output file created after filtering messages in the Messages window.
+See Updating the projectName.pfl file, on page 206 in the User Guide.
+Results file: • .edf Vendor-specific results file Results file that contains the synthesized netlist, written out in a format appropriate to the technology and the place-and- route tool you are using.
+Generally, the format is EDIF.
+Specify this file on the Implementation Results panel of the Implementation Options dialog box (Implementation Results Panel, on page 200). run_options.txt Project settings for implementations This file is created when a design is synthesized and contains the project settings and options used with the implementations.
 These settings and options are also processed for displaying the Project Status view after synthesis is run.
-For details, see Project Status Tab, on page 42. .sap Synplify Annotated Properties This file is generated after the Annotated Properties for Analyst option is selected in the Device panel of the Implementation Options dialog box.
+For details, see Project Status Tab, on page 40. .sap Synplify Annotated Properties This file is generated after the Annotated Properties for Analyst option is selected in the Device panel of the Implementation Options dialog box.
 After the compile stage, the tool annotates the design with properties like clock pins.
 You can find objects based on these annotated properties using Tcl Find.
-For more information, see find, on page 98 and Using the Tcl Find Command to Define Collections, on page 134 in the User Guide. .sar Archive file Output of the Synopsys FPGA Archive utility in which design project files are stored into a single archive file.
-Archive files use Synplicity Proprietary Format.
-See Archive Project Command, on page 183 for details on archiving, unarchiving and copying projects. scck.rpt Constraint Checker Report Generates a report that contains an overview of the design information, such as, the top-level view, name of the constraints file, if there were any constraint syntax issues, and a summary of clock specifications. .srd Intermediate mapping files Used to save mapping information between synthesis runs.
+For more information, see find, on page 90Using the Tcl Find Command to Define Collections, on page 141 in the User Guide.

+Extension File Description Output of the Synopsys FPGA Archive utility in which design project files are stored into a single archive file.
+Archive files use Synopsys Proprietary Format.
+See Archive Project Command, on page 185 for details on archiving, unarchiving and copying projects. .sar Archive file scck.rpt Constraint Checker Report (Syntax Only) Generates a report that contains an overview of the design information, such as, the top-level view, name of the constraints file, if there were any constraint syntax issues, and a summary of clock specifications. .srd Intermediate mapping files Used to save mapping information between synthesis runs.
 You do not need to use these files. .srm Mapping output files Output file after mapping.
-It contains the actual technology-specific mapped design.
-This is the representation that appears graphically in a Technology view.

-Extension File Description .srr Synthesis log file Provides information on the synthesis run, as well as area and timing reports.
-See Log File, on page 257, for more information. .srs Compiler output file Output file after the compiler stage of the synthesis process.
+It contains the actual technology- specific mapped design.
+This is the representation that appears graphically in a Technology view. .srr Synthesis log file Provides information on the synthesis run, as well as area and timing reports.
+See Log File, on page 261, for more information. .srs Compiler output file Output file after the compiler stage of the synthesis process.
 It contains an RTL-level representation of a design.
-This is the representation that appears graphically in an RTL view. synlog folder Intermediate technology mapping files This folder contains intermediate netlists and log files after technology mapping has been run.
+This is the representation that appears graphically in an RTL view.

+Extension File Description synlog folder Intermediate technology mapping files This folder contains intermediate netlists and log files after technology mapping has been run.
 Timestamp information is contained in these netlist files to manage jobs with up-to-date checks.
-For more information, see Using Up-to-date Checking for Job Management, on page 170. synwork folder Intermediate pre- mapping files This folder contains intermediate netlists and log files after pre-mapping has been run.
+For more information, see Using Up-to-date Checking for Job Management, on page 178. synwork folder Intermediate pre- mapping files This folder contains intermediate netlists and log files after pre- mapping has been run.
 Timestamp information is contained in these netlist files to manage jobs with up-to-date checks.
-For more information, see Using Up-to-date Checking for Job Management, on page 170. .ta Customized Timing Report Contains the custom timing information that you specify through Analysis->Timing Analyst.
-See Analysis Menu , on page 260, for more information. ta.srm Customized mapping output file Creates a customized output netlist when you generate a custom timing report with HDL Analyst->Timing Analyst.
+For more information, see Using Up-to-date Checking for Job Management, on page 178. .ta Customized Timing Report Contains the custom timing information that you specify through Analysis->Timing Analyst.
+See Analysis Menu, on page 267, for more information. ta.srm Customized mapping output file Creates a customized output netlist when you generate a custom timing report with HDL Analyst->Timing Analyst.
 It contains the representation that appears graphically in a Technology view.
-See Analysis Menu, on page 260 for more information.
+See Analysis Menu, on page 267 for more information.